KaranKuma-r/-techvruk/README.md

 A simple React dashboard where users can upload a diagram and view detected components.
 The application allows zooming into the diagram and highlights components when they are selected from the sidebar.

-This project was built as a frontend assessment to demonstrate React fundamentals, UI design, and component-based architecture.
+This project was built as a frontend assessment to demonstrate React fundamentals UI design, and component-based architecture.

 --